Kenworth HiLoader + LowBoy Truck & Trailer Wood Toy Plans (2 PDF Downloads)

 PDF files easily print to 8-1/2" x 11" or A4 paper on any computer printer.

-WATCH VIDEO BELOW FOR DETAILS
+SCROLL DOWN TO WATCH VIDEO BELOW FOR DETAILS

 Instant Download PDF Files: